 One benefit of WhatsApp is it seamlessly rolls messaging and calls into one single app.
 You can contact anybody who has the app installed with an audio call completely free, so long as you’re both connected to the internet.
 It’s like FaceTime Audio, but not exclusive to Apple devices.

 To initiate a call, select the Calls tab in the app and press the Phone icon in the top right.
 You can then choose somebody from your contacts list to call.
 In this part of the app you’ll also see a chronological list of all the people you’ve spoken to before, including missed calls, just like the iOS Phone app.

-In fact, the call interface is very similar to how Phone handles things, and from iOS 10 onwards incoming calls will show up on the lock screen just like regular phone calls.
+In fact, the call interface is very similar to how Phone handles things, and if you’re running iOS 10 or later, incoming calls will show up on the Lock screen just like regular phone calls.
 Neat.

 Once you’ve got to grips with using WhatsApp, you’ll want to be aware of these important but easily-overlooked settings.

 For starters, going to Settings > Account > Privacy will let you customize exactly who can see your personal details, such as your profile photo and when you were last active on the app.
 You can also disable Read Receipts if you don’t want anyone to know when you’ve seen their messages – but turning them off works both ways.
 You won’t be able to see when people have read your messages, either.